Having a child can bring a lot of emotions to the surface.

 Postnatal Depression occurs after having your child and is just as serious a form of depression as outside of childbirth.
-Sadly, this mental issue is commonly overlooked, as with any parent’s new life, a lot of their feelings and emotions are usually blamed on several things including:
+Sadly, this mental issue is commonly overlooked.
+As a new parent, you may blame a lot of your feelings and emotions on several things including:

 - Lack of Sleep

 - Learning so many new things about being a parent